Maureen O'Hara: Film career

-Early career (1937–1940)
+1937–1940: Early career

-At the age of 17, O'Hara was offered her first major role at the Abbey Theatre, but was distracted by the attentions of actor-singer Harry Richman.
+At the age of 17, O'Hara was offered her first major role at the Abbey Theatre but was distracted by the attentions of actor-singer Harry Richman.
 Richman arranged with the manager of the Gresham Hotel in Dublin to meet her at the hotel while she was dining with her family.
 He proposed that she go to Elstree Studios for a screen test and become a film actress.
 O'Hara arrived in London shortly afterwards with her mother.
 During the screen test, the studio adorned her in a "gold lamé dress with flapping sleeves like wings" and heavy makeup with an ornate hair style, which was deemed to be far from satisfactory.
 O'Hara detested the audition, during which she had to walk in and pick up a telephone.
 She recalled thinking to herself, "My God, get me back to the Abbey".
 Charles Laughton later saw the test and, despite the overdone makeup and costume, was intrigued, paying particular notice to her large and expressive eyes.
 After seeking the approval of his business partner Erich Pommer, they arranged to meet O'Hara through a talent agency run by Connie Chapman and Vere Barker.
 Laughton was impressed with O'Hara, particularly by her lack of nerves and refusal to read an extract upon his request unprepared, during which she said: "I am very sorry but absolutely no".
 She was offered an initial seven-year contract with their new company, Mayflower Pictures.
 Though her family were shocked at her being given a contract so young, they accepted, and O'Hara traveled across Ireland in celebration before arriving back in London to commence her film career.
 O'Hara later stated that "I owe my whole career to Mr. Pommer".